-As in greater Australia, children can attend a public school, a Catholic private school, an independent school or an international school in Perth.
+As in most of Australia, children can attend a public school, a Catholic private school, an independent school or an international school in Perth.

-Children in Perth tend to start school early, and most attend kindergarten.
-School attendance officially becomes compulsory from age 5 and remains so until students turn 16.
+Children here tend to start school early, and most attend kindergarten.
+School attendance is compulsory from age five to 16.

 Public schools in Perth

 Any child is eligible to attend a public school, regardless of their parents' visa status.
-However, the parent's visa status is likely to affect the fees associated with doing so.
+That said, the parent's visa status is likely to affect school fees.

 Generally speaking, foreigners in the country on a permanent visa are entitled to send their children to public schools in Perth tuition-free.
-Those in Australia on a temporary visa, however, will likely have to pay an annual tuition fee if they want their child to attend a public school.
+Those in Australia on a temporary visa will likely have to pay an annual tuition fee if they want their child to attend a public school.

 School attendance is not strictly based on neighbourhood, but children are almost guaranteed a spot at their local school.
 This includes expat children, provided their parents are on a permanent visa or qualifying temporary visa.

 Area zoning for schools can be strict and spots may be quickly filled up, particularly in popular schools with good reputations.
 For this reason, parents with a particular school in mind should research school zones thoroughly before deciding where to live – sometimes simply living on a certain side of the street is enough for a child to be categorised as external to the area.

 Private and independent schools in Perth

 Many of the city's private schools are Catholic.
-Catholic Education West Australia is the organisation responsible for coordinating the administration, curriculum and policy of these schools.
-Although Catholic students from the local area around the school are given preference, non-Catholic students may be admitted if there is space.
+Catholic Education West Australia is the organisation responsible for coordinating the administration, curriculum and policy of these institutions.
+Although Catholic students from the school’s local area are given preference, non-Catholic students may be admitted if there is space.